Blog Layout

 Begin Again

 It’d be wonderful to go into this New Year thinking that there’d be a change, that where we’ve been can be left in the past, that the possibility of a fresh start is real.
 But that’s not the way it feels now.
-Guess we’ve been burned by 2021 when hopes were high that this year we’d get past all the mess we’d been through.
+Strange things like drones in the sky while planes go down all the time.
+Wars continues to rip lives apart.
+Weather is just as dangerous.
+Not to mention our personal lives where people struggle to get along with each other.
+Every year we're burned with high hopes that this year we’d get past all the mess we’d been through.
 Now it looks like more of the same.

 Look at it this way: life is not leaving the past but carrying it into the now and what-will-be.
 Forgetting what was or thinking it will never matter again isn’t healthy, let alone productive.
 It has shaped us thus far, yet transformation is still in process.
 Look forward to that kind of change and realize it’s by design.